DETERMINING MOISTURE CONTENT & DENSITY OF SOILS,

 2. Obtain a one-minute moisture count.

 3. The moisture measurement is based upon the thermalization of fast neutrons by hydrogen atoms.
-Because some materials may contain hydrogen other than free water or may contain thermalizing elements other than hydrogen, not less than ten moisture samples should be oven dried to correct the calibration data.
-If the gauge reading is higher than the values obtained by oven dry samples, the error is due to hydrogen containing materials, and the correction may be made by subtracting a constant value from the gauge reading.
+Because some materials may contain hydrogen other than free water or may contain thermalizing elements other than hydrogen, the moisture content value should be verified by comparison with Materials IM 335.
+If the moisture differential between the two tests is greater than 1.5%, then not less than four moisture samples should be oven dried to determine the moisture correction factor.
+Refer to gauge manufacturer instructions for correcting gauge-derived moisture content values.
+Typically, if the gauge reading is higher than the values obtained by oven dry samples, the error is due to hydrogen containing materials.
 If the gauge reading is lower than that obtained by oven drying, the error is likely due to materials which absorb thermalized neutrons.
-In this case, the error is not a constant offset, but varies directly with the moisture content.
-The compensation is made by adding the full error at moisture contents used to obtain the error data and reducing the added value at lower moisture contents.
-At zero moisture, the error would be zero.
+Note: Moisture correction is not typically required for embankment materials.

 E. Density Determination - Direct Transmission